qpdf/qpdf/manual/installation.rst

   installed qpdf libraries.
 Set this if you want to test your code with proposed QPDF API changes and provide feedback prior to the inclusion of those changes in a release.
-Packagers should never distribute backages built with this option.
+Packagers should never distribute packages built with this option.

 QTEST_COLOR
   Turn this on or off to control whether qtest uses color in its